Skip to main content

 # Generate embeddings

-embeddings = embedder.generate(
+embeddings = result.embeddings

 print(f"Successfully generated {len(embeddings)} embeddings")